The Big Picture On DSCR Loan Pros and Cons:

 Like conventional mortgage lenders, DSCR lenders typically require a down payment of at least 20% on rental property mortgages.

-In some cases, they may accept as little as 15% down, or they may require 25%, 30%, or even more down depending on your creditworthiness.
+In some cases, they may accept as little as 15% down or require 25%, 30%, or even more down, depending on your creditworthiness.

-However, most DSCR lenders allow you to borrow the down payment from elsewhere, unlike most conventional lenders.
-That means you can open unsecured business credit lines through a service like Fund&Grow, and tap them to cover some or all of the down payment or closing costs.
+However, unlike most conventional lenders, most DSCR lenders allow you to borrow the down payment from elsewhere.
+That means you can open unsecured business credit lines through a service like Fund&Grow and use them to cover some or all of the down payment or closing costs.

-Try these other creative ideas to cover the down payment on a rental property if you’re strapped for cash.
+If you’re short on cash, try these other creative ideas to cover the down payment on a rental property.

 DSCR Loan Rates

-Like all loan types, DSCR loan rates fluctuate based on benchmarks like the 10-Year Treasury rate or the LIBOR.
+Like all loan types, DSCR loan rates fluctuate based on benchmarks like the 10-year Treasury or USD LIBOR.

 Lenders price their loans with a margin over the benchmark.
-For example, lenders might aim for roughly 300 basis points (3%) higher than the 10-Year Treasury rate.
-If the 10-Year Treasury sits at 3.5%, they would aim to price their loans around 6.5% in that example.
+For example, lenders might aim for roughly 300 basis points (3%) higher than the 10-year Treasury rate.
+If the 10-Year Treasury sits at 3.5%, they aim to price their loans around 6.5% in that example.

 Here’s an overview of current DSCR loan rates for rental properties: